Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Bloody Edition/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between English/French.
 - The Bloody skin has a toogle option between:
-    - The Bloody Skin: Grunge and bloody
+    - The *Bloody* Skin: Grunge and bloody
-    - The Grunge Skin: Grunge (without blood)
+    - The *Grunge* Skin: Grunge (without blood)
     - The original Lascaux Skin
-- The Explosive Elemental Color Glow has a toggle option between On/Off
+- The Elemental Color Glow has a toggle option between:
+  - E-Tech Elemental Color (Vanilla)
+  - Explosive Elemental Color (Alternate)
+  - Off

 ... and few fix:

-- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
+- Fix for Orudeon's *Bayonet Enhancements* (Bayonet in slot 2) + Orudeon's *Bayonet Buff*
-- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
+- Fix for Orudeon's *Bayonet Enhancements* (Bayonet in slot 2)
-- Fix for Bayonet Buff in Slot 1
+- Fix for Orudeon's *Bayonet Buff* in Slot 1
-- Fix for Koby "Rarity Color": AfterMarket (just in case if you use this old mod)
+- Fix for Koby *Rarity Color*: *AfterMarket* rarity (just in case if you use this old mod)

 ## Gibbed codes: